 Detailed Construction Design

 In June of 2020, Allan Kindrat P.Eng, PMP, of WSP, was hired on as Project Manager.
 Allan worked closely with the Stakeholders, pulling many pieces together and in August 2021, completed the Detailed Construction Design.
-In March 2022, Terus Construction was hired on to buid the trail.
+In March 2022, Canyon Contracting of Terus Construction was hired on to build the trail.
 In June 2022, under Allan’s direction as Project Manager, construction of Phase 1 began.
 Terus Construction worked through the summer into the fall.
 Final details were completed in May of 2023.

 Help make this legacy trail a reality!